 Buyers need to include the date proposals are due and when award information will be available.

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of.

 Evaluate major factors to mitigate risk

-Industrial truck rental services have a moderate level of supply chain risk.
-The primary suppliers for industrial truck rental are industrial machinery and equipment wholesalers.
-Revenue streams for these wholesalers have been moderately volatile during the three years to 2018 due to shifts in global demand, thus contributing to the...
+Industrial truck rental services have a moderate level of supply chain risk, thus hampering buyer power.
+The primary suppliers for industrial truck rental are industrial machinery and equipment manufacturers.
+Revenue streams for these providers have been moderately volatile during the three years to 2020 due to shifts in global demand...
 Subscribe to learn more.